 Blackburn in the 19th Century

 As Blackburn grew a huge number of houses were built.
 They would seem horrid to us but poor people had always lived in small, crowded houses.
-A typical house in the later 19th century had 4 rooms, 2 bedrooms upstairs and downstairs a combined kitchen and living room at the front and a scullery at the back.
+A typical house in the late 19th century had 4 rooms, 2 bedrooms upstairs and downstairs a combined kitchen and living room at the front and a scullery at the back.
 Working class houses did not have bathrooms and toilets were sometimes shared with neighbors.